Sveti Stefan, Crna Gora / Црна Гора - Things to Do in Sveti Stefan

 Top Things to Do in Sveti Stefan

-Booking Tip: No booking required for public viewpoints.
-Visit early morning (7-9 AM) or late afternoon (5-7 PM) for the best lighting and fewer crowds.
+Booking Tip: No booking required for beach access.
+Visit during sunrise (around 6-7 AM) or sunset (7-8 PM) for the best lighting.
+Parking costs around €2-5 per day.
 Bring a telephoto lens for detailed shots of the island architecture.

 Getting There